a short bit about me

 Meatloaf: This was on my list twice.
 I think the main reasons for ousting Bat is I don't really like opera and I don't like songs with what seem like 12 choruses.
 I love producer Todd Rundgren, who I have well represented on this list.
 I love Bruce Springsteen (of course) who Bat Out of Hell strongly emulates.
 I guess I have just always found it a little boring.
 I have much respect for what Meatloaf and Jim Steinman put together here.
 It just never was for me.

-I see Kanye like a toddler where, to him, any attention is good attention.
-I am sure, as a narcissist, he must fear, more than anything, the day where his persona becomes no longer interesting to folks.
+I am sure, as a narcissist, Kanye must fear the day where his persona becomes no longer interesting to folks.
 I do have respect for the albums he has created and I really like quite a few of his tracks.
 But I think after his latest antics I decided, you know what, no Kanye here.
 If I had to pick a Kanye album to put on the list it would definately be My Beautiful Dark Twisted Fantasy.
+Some pretty strong moments on that platter.

 I was a teenager when it hit the airwaves and MTV.
-It was impossible to miss its impact and throughout these ages I have found myself bobbin' to its ass kickin’ rock.
-There are moments these days I still do... except "Mr Brownstone"..
-I’ve never liked that cut.
+It was impossible to miss its impact.
+Throughout these ages I have found myself bobbin' to its ass kickin’ rock.
+There are moments these days I still do...
+Except "Mr Brownstone" I’ve never liked that cut.

-Before Seattle grunge hit the scene and obliterated the glitzy-hairspray-spandex-show-rock of the late 80s, and the first year of the 90s, the only group that seemed to rise above this pond of diarrhea was Guns and Roses.
+Before Seattle grunge hit the scene and obliterated the glitzy-hairspray-spandex-show-rock of the late 80s, and very early 90s, the only group that seemed to rise above this pond of diarrhea was Guns and Roses.
 But if you are the best polka band, you are still a polka band.

-American Idiot and Dookie: I lived in the Bay Area for many years.
-More specifically the East Bay where Green Day hail from.
-They own some great Oakland/Berkeley/Emeryville spots.
-They came up through the 80s punk days at the Caning Shop in Berkeley.
-Green Day albums have awesome powerful moments.
+Green Day: Green Day albums have awesome powerful moments.
 Then tracks like "Wake Me Up When September Ends" or "Time of Your Life" show up and that's where my boat gets off.
 I guess pop-punk isn't really my thing.
 Its better when it's Bad Religion or NOFX not so good when it's Blink 182, Offspring or Fallout Boy.
 Green Day is definately the most known successful band in this genre and I do like these fellas.
 I like watching them play.
 They're incredibly tight.
 During the 90s I lived in Seattle and there was a lot going on musically, so my ears weren't pointed in Green Day's direction.
-Dookie or Kerplunk just never really reached my radar.
+Dookie and Kerplunk just never really reached my radar.
 I do remember the youthful charge it had on my younger brother... 'cause suburban kids have angst to you know.

 Ten: The 90s scene in Seattle was palpable.
 And perhaps the biggest thing was Ten.
 Almost bigger than Nevermind.
 This was still the era of videos.
 The time of day my roommates and I would turn on the tube was often the videos channel time.
 I won 3 bets with my roommates that the "Jeremy" video would be on when we switched on the tube.
 They were everywhere...
 I mean how many bands grace the cover of Time Magazine.